-At The Rutten Law Firm, APC, our team of experienced and knowledgeable employment law attorneys are committed to defending the rights of employees in the Woodland Hills and Los Angeles, California, area.
+At The Rutten Law Firm, APC, our team of experienced and knowledgeable employment law attorneys are committed to defending the rights of employees in the Woodland Hills and Woodland Hills, California, area.
 Boasting a solid track record of success, we work with employees only — not employers — and we’re not intimidated by big companies that violate employee’s rights.
 With over 25 years of employment law experience, The Rutten Law Firm, APC, works hard for wronged employees and their rights.

 Has Your Employer Committed Workplace Retaliation?